htoohtooaungcloud/acme-corp-k8s-setup/README.md

 * *ArgoCD* (GitOps)
 * *Mongo-express & Mongo-db* (Business Application)

-### Create private-key.pem file with write permisssion only after terraform apply in you vscode directory
+### Create private-key.pem file and then change to write permisssion only after terraform apply in your vscode
 ```
 touch private-key.pem
+terraform apply
 sudo chmod 600 private-key.pem
 ```
 ## Verify the host and variable with ansible